Dry suit: Survival

 Immersion survival suits are dry suits carried for use by ship and aircraft crew who will be immersed in cold water if the craft must be abandoned.
-Unlike immersion survival work suits, these are not intended to be worn all the time, and are only to be used in an emergency.
+Unlike immersion survival work suits, these are not intended to be worn routinely for long periods, and are only intended to be used in an emergency.
 Survival suits will typically be a one-piece design made of fire-retardant neoprene, optimized with quick donning features, and produced in high visibility colours with reflective tape patches.

+Immersion suits protect the wearer from cold shock and delay hypothermia by reducing heat loss.
+Other functions include providing buoyancy and increasing visibility to rescuers.
+They must allow sufficient freedom of movement to perform necessary actions.
+There are two basic types: Suits for emergency abandonment, and suits intended to be worn over long work periods where the risk of immersion is relatively high, or there may be no opportunity to put the suit on in the event of an emergency.
+The size range that must be available for marine abandonment immersion suits is specified by CAN/CGSB-65.16-2005 and other standards, and may include children, small adults, universal, jumbo, and custom sizes.
+ISO 15027, Canadian General Standards Board (CAN/CGSB-65.16-2005), and Safety of Life at Sea (SOLAS) immersion suit standards, as well as others, apply.

+A survival suit for protecting survivors of a helicopter ditching incident is also known as a helicopter transportation suit (HTS).
+A ditched helicopter may invert immediately after impact, and the suit must facilitate underwater escape, which requires minimal buoyancy until the survivor is outside the ditched helicopter.
+Once outside, and clear of the wreckage, the suit must provide buoyancy, protection from drowning, and thermal protection while immersed.
+During normal flight operations the suit must be acceptably comfortable.
+Except for the underwater egress these requirements are very similar to those for other survival suits.

+Helicopter transportation suits are constant wear immersion suits that are required for crew and passengers during operations over cold water.
+Aircrew and passenger HTS typically differ as pilots must not be encumbered while busy flying, generate more heat due to activity in flight, and are often heated by sunlight through the cockpit glazing.

 Rescue

 Dry suits are also worn by rescue personnel who must enter, or may accidentally enter, cold water.
 Features of dry suits designed for rescue may be a hybrid of the immersion survival and work suits, since the wearer is not expected to be working in the suit for an extended time.
-They may also be optimized for a specific task such as ice rescue, or helicopter rescue swimmer.
+They may also be optimized for a specific task such as ice rescue, swift water rescue, or helicopter rescue swimmer.